You have accessed the NEBP Engineering course. If you are looking for the Atmospheric Science course, it is here

 Lesson 13: Iridium / GPS and Balloon Tracking Systems

-• Iridium System
+• Iridium Control System

 • OCCAMS unit